-If you’ve been responsible for recruitment at any level, then you’ll already know that it’s a complex job at the best of times and there are many challenges with hiring great talent regardless of the sector you serve.
-However, social care has a lot more challenges than the majority of industries, especially when it comes to sourcing and selecting great Care Workers.
+If you’ve been responsible for recruitment at any level, then you’ll already know that it’s a complex job at the best of times and there are many challenges to hiring great talent, regardless of the sector you serve.
+However, social care more challenges than most, especially when it comes to sourcing and selecting great Care Workers.

 Hiring the right people with the right values is vital to the success of your company and if you haven’t worked this out already, then I’m guessing you’re either experiencing high staff turnover, being crippled by extortionate recruitment agency fees or you’re struggling to grow your company, with the latter usually applying more to Domiciliary Care and Home Care providers.

-Regardless of location, company size, or service offering, the most common problems I hear when speaking to Owners, Directors, Registered Managers are:
+Regardless of location, company size, or service offering, the most common issues I hear from Owners, Directors and Registered Managers are:

-The reason I say it ‘could’ be your fault is that in most cases, the Owners/Directors and Managers are heavily contributing to their recruitment failures.
-However, you need to understand that despite this, I have yet to meet a single company or individual that is doing this to damage their company brand or recruitment activities.
-I would go as far as to say that in +90% of the cases, they are unaware that their actions are wasting their time, wasting their money and wasting great and potentially great talent.
+The reason the recruitment challenge ‘could’ be your fault, is that in many, if not most cases, the Owners/Directors and Managers are heavily contributing to recruitment failures themselves, though not deliberately of course.
+I’d even go as far as to say that in 90%+ of cases, they’re unaware that their actions are wasting their time, money and letting great and potentially great talent slip through their fingers.

-One of the very first lessons Bob taught me was that recruitment is a process, not a set of random events.
-In short, recruitment isn’t something you do when you’ve got time.
-You can’t take short cuts, you need polished scripts, you need to track your numbers or ‘metrics’ as Bob would say, and you must have high levels of drive and tenacity if you’re going to be successful as a recruiter.
-The problem is, most care providers have no in-house recruiter.
-They don’t have the time, the systems, the polished scripts.
-‘Yes’ they may have selected some poor soul in their business to be their so-called ‘recruiter’ but in most cases, it’s an administrator that’s simply been tasked with the job of recruiting with no real skills or training and more often than not, they hate it.
-Even when a company is big enough to have an HR Manager, HR Managers are not recruiters.
-It’s a different skill set and if you’re big enough to have an HR Manager then I’m sure they have 101 other things to do on any given day.
-Overseeing the process is one thing, but calling 500 candidates on a Monday morning and chasing interview no-shows isn’t their greatest strength and I very much doubt they will relish the thought.
+Over the years, I’ve learned that recruitment is an ongoing process, not a set of connected separate events.
+Recruitment isn’t something you do when you’ve got time in between other things.
+You can’t take short cuts, you need polished scripts and you need to track your numbers.
+You must have high levels of drive and tenacity too if you’re going to be successful.
+The problem is, most care providers have no in-house recruiter, no time, systems, or polished, effective scripts.
+‘Yes’ they may have selected someone in the business to be the so-called ‘recruiter’, but in most cases, it’s a stretched administrator that’s been tasked with the ‘on top’ job of recruiting.
+With no training or idea of best practise this would be challenging for anyone so more often than not, they don’t enjoy it.
+Even when a company is big enough to have an HR Manager, they’re unlikely to be trained recruiters either.
+It’s a different skill set and if you’re big enough to need an HR Manager, then they’ll have 101 other things to do on any given day.
+Overseeing the recruitment process is one thing, but calling 500 candidates on a Monday morning and chasing interview no-shows isn’t their strength, and they’re unlikely to relish the task.

-Here at the Care Hub, we offer a recruitment and retention healthcheck.
+The Care Hub offers a recruitment and retention healthcheck.
 This looks at your current processes and procedures.
-Who’s doing what tasks, how long it takes from start to finish, where you’re spending/wasting advertising budgets etc. The Healthcheck provides you with a company-specific report that outlines your immediate challenges and provides you with a set of recommendations that you can implement yourself or we can support you with some or all of it.
-By identifying where your bottlenecks are, you can make the necessary adjustments and do something about it.
+Who’s doing what tasks, how long it takes from start to finish, where you’re investing recruitment advertising budgets etc. The Healthcheck gives you a company-specific report that outlines your priorities and a set of recommendations that you can implement yourself or we can support with some or all of it.

 Here are some key areas you may need to address in your current recruitment process.

-As mentioned earlier in this blog post, there are a lot of challenges and its never going to be easy but you can make simple changes that if implemented, will transform your recruitment.
+There are challenges and it’s unlikely ever to be easy, but you can make simple changes, that if implemented, will transform your recruitment.